hujhax/austin-improv-wiki/The Starborn.md

 In February of 2014 The Starborn headlined [[The Threefer]] at [[The Hideout Theatre]].

 ## Festivals
-In 2014, The Starborn were selected to perform two shows in the Out Of Bounds Comedy Festival in Austin, TX.
+In 2014, The Starborn was selected to perform two shows in the Out Of Bounds Comedy Festival in Austin, TX.
 They headlined the downstairs show Thursday at The Hideout Theatre and also played in the same slot as Jimmy Carrane's Improv Nerd Podcast and the OOB lottery show at The State on the closing night of the festival.

 ## Media
 ### Videos